-- In a separate container weigh the water and oil.
+- In a separate container weigh the water and oil and starter

 - Add wet ingredients into the flour mix.
 Incorporate well.

-- Let it sit for about an hour/two.
+- Let it sit for about an hour

-- Then add the salt and starter and mix until combined and knead for about a minute or two and let rest for 10 minutes
+- Then add the salt and mix until combined and knead for about a minute or two

-- You would notice the dough changes every time.
+- You would notice the dough changes with every fold.
 It will become less sticky and much easier to work with.
 You will also notice it is a lot more stretchy, smooth now.

 - At this point its ready for bulk fermentation.
 So time to add the fruit.